EricFernandes26/SQL-SERVER-ASSESSMENT/README.md

-7 - now in the results folder you can view the csv file with the instance recommendation for AWS:
+7 - Now in the results folder you can view the csv files with the assessment of your database environment
 ![image](https://github.com/EricFernandes26/SQL-SERVER-ASSESSMENT/assets/83287307/b03144c7-1697-4f92-85e3-b55e6ba822df)